chungw51993/SolidityNotes/examples/assembly/README.md

   }
 ```

+- The instructional assembly is the same loop as asmLoops in the functional assembly
 - Don't use inline assembly when you don't have to
 - Use functional assembly since it is easier to understand